Introduction To Neodymium Magnets

 N52 Neodymium Magnets

-It is still important to correctly coat the magnet so that the highly energetic Neo is protected from corrosion, typically this is using a NiCuNi three layer process however our coatings page, https://e-magnetsuk.com/neodymium_magnets/coatings.aspx, has more information on the coatings available.
+It is still important to correctly coat the magnet so that the highly energetic Neo is protected from corrosion, typically this is using a NiCuNi three layer process however our Neodymium coatings page has more information on the coatings available.

 As magnets can be demagnetised, careful consideration has to be paid to the use of N52 as it is more susceptible to demagnetising under the same conditions as an N42 magnet for example.
-This is because it is more energy dense and therefor contains more elements per unit volume that are trying to get back to a zero energy state.
-We do not recommend Halbach arrays to be made from N52, nor would we recommend large thin N52 magnets to be used up to 80 degrees C, for a magnet tailored to your requirements please contact our engineering team on 01442 875081.
+This is because it is more energy dense and therefore contains more elements per unit volume that are trying to get back to a zero energy state.
+We do not recommend Halbach arrays to be made from N52, nor would we recommend large thin N52 magnets to be used up to 80 degrees C. f

 Grades of Neodymium Circular Disc Magnets